 Amid rampant global policy uncertainty, investors face a difficult truth: clarity may not come soon.
-Incoming economic data will likely blur signal and noise, as recent policy changes distort underlying economic trends.
+Incoming economic data will likely blur signal and noise, as recent policy changes distort underlying trends.
 Meanwhile, deeper global shifts are underway.
 Capital-intensive investment is rising across asset classes and geographies, traditional asset class relationships are decoupling, and private markets are growing and democratizing.
 We believe this is a critical moment for investors to rethink portfolios in light of changing business, consumer, and geopolitical realities - not to wait for certainty that may never arrive.

-Policy uncertainty has disrupted investor expectations for 2025.
-U.S. trade policy has taken the spotlight as a market driver this year, but we are seeing other areas of uncertainty, namely in in tax and fiscal policy, entering the fore.
+Policy uncertainty - U.S. trade policy and the ongoing recalibration from Europe, Mexico, Canada, China, and emerging markets - have disrupted investor expectations for 2025.
 Early readings from hard economic data suggest that policy shifts are already distorting business and consumer behavior.
-Confidence has weakened considerably, and inflation expectations have soared.
+Confidence has weakened considerably, though the full impact remains unclear.